tallyw00d/nfl-machine-learning/README.md

 # nfl-machine-learning
-This application uses a machine learning algorithm to predict the outcomes of past and upcoming NFL games
+This application uses a machine learning algorithm to predict the outcomes of past and upcoming NFL games.
+Even if the games you are trying to predict have already occurred (e.g week 10 of the 2017-2018 season), the algorithm will only use data from the 1-5 weeks prior to the games you are predicting.
+Regarding future games, as long as there is at least one week's worth of data in that season within 1-5 weeks prior to the week you're trying to predict, then the algorithm will be able to run.
+The results of the prediction will be displayed on your browser and saved to a CSV file.
+This project was not meant for gambling, but rather, to see if a machine learning algorithm could determine what statistics are useful for analysis without actually knowing what those data points represent.

 # Environment Setup
 First, make sure you have `Chrome` installed on your machine